jordan-benjamin/buf/README.rst

 Welcome to buf!
 ***************
 Buf is a command line based toolkit for making chemical buffers/solutions.
 Tired of calculating \
-how much of each chemical you need to weight out when making solutions?
+how much of each chemical you need to add when making solutions?
 Buf can help.
 Specifically, buf:

 #.
 Allows you to develop a chemical library, saving the molar masses of frequently used chemicals.
 #.
 Allows you to use those chemicals to define recipes for your buffers/solutions, in which you specify the concentration of each ingredient required to make the buffer.
 #.
-Will 'make' those recipes for you, calculating how much of each ingredient you require to produce the volume of buffer you specify.
+Will 'make' those recipes for you, calculating how much of each ingredient you require to produce the volume of solution you specify.

 Installation
 ************